openbis/community-training-material/README.md

 # community-training-material
-Repo to share openBIS training material used in different institutions.
+Repository for sharing openBIS training material used in different institutions.

 This is a space where openBIS community members can share their openBIS training material.